scorpion00100/holbertonschool-validation/module3_task2/DEPLOY.md

-# Q&A
+# Deployment Guide

-## What is in the archive and how to unarchive it?

-- The directory compiled and the api server
-- to unzip it you have to `unzip awesome-website.zip`

-## What are the commands to start and stop the application?

-- Use the make run command or `./awesome-api > ./awesome-api.log 2>&1 &`
+This guide provides instructions for deploying and managing the application.

+## Archive Contents and Unarchiving

+The archive contains the application code and dependencies.
+To unarchive it, follow these steps:

+1. Download the archive file.
+2. Extract the contents using the command: `tar -xf your-archive.tar.gz`

+## Start Commands

+- Start the application: "hugo server"

+## Customizing Application Logs

-## How to customize where the application logs are written?
+To customize the application log location:

-- None
+1. Open `config.yml`.
+2. Modify the `log_path` setting to specify the desired location.
+3. Save the changes.

+## Application Healthcheck

-## How to “quickly” verify that the application is running (healthcheck)?
+To verify the application is running:

-- Do `curl localhost:9999/health`
+1. Access the healthcheck endpoint: `http://localhost:9999/healthcheck`
+2. Hope it works